rohitkhera/cf_fips_rand/README.md

 3) If you just have OpenSSL installed, but have not compiled the FIPS module, type make nist_target

-4) this builds two shared libs encapsulating OPenSSL RAND methods, one in FIPS mode and the other without FIPS mode, as well as two test programs
+4) This builds two shared libs encapsulating OpenSSL RAND methods, one in FIPS mode and the other without FIPS mode, as well as two test programs

 5) Depending on inclusion or lack of a FIPS build, you can run the test programs (i) ./cf_nist_rand and / or